Jodysetyah06/Hare-Krishna/README.md

 📧 Author: CYBER-MRINAL
 🔗 GitHub: [CYBER-MRINAL](https://github.com/CYBER-MRINAL)
 🛕 Inspired by ancient wisdom, coded for modern defense.
-For more query go to my [telegram](https://t.me/cybermrinalgroup/3)
+For more query and issue go to my [telegram](https://t.me/cybermrinalgroup/3) and ask me.

 ---